 Marlow Lets pays £1,905 to HMRC by 30 October 2026 (within 30 days of the quarter-end) and remits the net £7,620 to Sanjay (£11,250 gross minus £1,725 deductions minus £1,905 withheld).
 The NRL2 also reports the cumulative tax year position (Q1 plus Q2 totals).

-If Sanjay subsequently obtains NRL1 approval on, say, 14 November 2026, Marlow Lets stops withholding from 14 November.
-Q3 (October to December) becomes an apportioned quarter: rent collected to 14 November is withheld at 20%; rent collected from 15 November onwards is paid gross.
-Both segments appear on the Q3 NRL2 with the apportionment narrated in the return.
+If Sanjay later obtains NRL1 approval on, say, 14 November 2026, Marlow Lets stops withholding from 14 November.
+Q3 (October to December) becomes an apportioned quarter: rent collected up to 14 November is withheld at 20%, and rent collected from 15 November onwards is paid gross.
+Both segments appear on the Q3 NRL2, with the apportionment spelled out in the return.

 The NRL6 annual certificate

-By 5 July following the end of the tax year, the agent must issue an NRL6 certificate to each non-resident landlord they served during the year.
+By 5 July following the end of the tax year, you must issue an NRL6 certificate to each non-resident landlord you served during the year.
 The certificate records:

 • The landlord's full name and HMRC reference.